City-of-Helsinki/smbackend/mobility_data/README.md

 Django app for importing and serving data from external sources.

 ## importers
+To import all data sources:
+./manage.py import_mobility_data

+The data sources can be imported separetely as explained below:

 ### Gas filling stations
 To import data type: